n1r7/compliance/policy.md

 3. Third line of defense: Audit
     - The third line of defense provides to management and the Board of Directors its assessment of the effectiveness of governance, risk management, and internal controls.

-Libra's unique features and Company's immutable AML database necessarily redefine the lines of defense model for virtual assets.
+The Blockchain Payment System's unique features and our immutable AML database necessarily redefine the lines of defense model for virtual assets.
 By making compliance an inherent part of the transaction process, Company can efficiently fulfill its compliance obligations, and prove it has done so.
 1. First line of defense
     - Product risks are mitigated through the transaction processing process, which has built-in controls based on Move.
 2. Second line of defense